 Growing crops in the shadow of Fukushima

-After more than eight years as nuclear exiles, people are being allowed to return to the small town of Okuma in Fukushima, Japan.
+Eight years on from the disaster, some have chosen to return to the small town of Okuma in Japan.

-The town is the site of the Fukushima Daiichi Nuclear power plant which suffered a triple meltdown after it was hit by a huge tsunami in 2011, and lost all cooling.

-Now around 40% of the town's land area has been cleaned up and the radiation levels lowered enough for people to return.
-So, are they coming home?

 -